ably/ably-js-nativescript/README.md

 A Nativescript client library for [Ably Realtime](https://www.ably.io), a realtime data delivery platform.

 This repo is a wrapper for the [ably-js client library](https://github.com/ably/ably-js) which introduces a dependency needed by Nativescript.
 See the [ably-js README](https://github.com/ably/ably-js) for usage details of the [ably-js client library](https://github.com/ably/ably-js).
-This wrapper currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
-You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or visit the [Feature Support Matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.
+The ably-js library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or or [view our client library SDKs feature support matrix](https://www.ably.io/download/sdk-feature-support-matrix) to see the list of all the available features.

 For complete API documentation, see the [Ably Realtime documentation](https://www.ably.io/documentation).